-Fresh from her BAFTA win, we chat to Edu-tuber Maddie Moate about career at CBeebies and using YouTube as a platform for learning.
+Following her BAFTA win, here’s our chat with edu-tuber Maddie Moate about her career at CBeebies and using YouTube as a platform for learning.

-YouTube has risen as a global site, with billions of users who use it for countless different reasons.
-One thing that has developed from its growth is YouTube is being used as a platform for teaching and learning.
-There are video courses for playing the guitar, fixing things around your home, even study resources for students who need the help as exams approach.
+As YouTube has risen as a global site, reaching billions of users who visit for countless different reasons, it’s emerged as a platform for teaching and learning.
+There are video courses for playing the guitar, fixing things around your home, and even study resources for students who need the help as exams approach.

-But there are people who aim to educate beyond the typical ‘how-to’ videos, and it’s in this newly emerged ‘Edu-tuber’ community that Maddie Moate has found her space.
-It’s led to opportunities in radio, on TV, and she even recently won the BAFTA for Presenter at the British Academy Children’s Awards.
+But there are people who aim to educate beyond the typical how-to videos, and it’s in this newly emerged “edu-tuber” community that Maddie Moate has found her space – and it’s led to opportunities in radio and on TV.

 Maddie dabbled with making all sorts of videos at first, but there were always two common themes: learning and fun.
 Within the last year, however, she’s focused the content on her channel to science-based and inquisitive videos for kids and families, and it’s been a great success.

 When we speak to Maddie, she’s been nominated for a BAFTA for presenting the CBeebies show Do You Know?
 “I was pretty overwhelmed when I heard the news!” she says.
 “I’m nominated amongst some brilliant kids’ TV presenters who have years of experience, so it’s incredibly flattering.”

 When producing educational content, Maddie sees it as very important not to talk down to children, whatever their age.
 “When we started filming Do You Know?
 I was adamant that we should make an educational show that challenged young minds and never patronised.
 As a result, the level of science in the programme is extremely advanced but the pre-schoolers still love it!
 This nomination suggests we were doing the right thing!”